Puppy nutrition 101: what puppies eat for optimal health

 • Missing their littermates

-Make sure you transition slowly to minimise risk of tummy upset, especially if they’re moving away from highly processed foods like kibble.
+Make sure you transition slowly to minimise the risk of tummy upset, especially if they’re moving away from highly processed foods like kibble.

 Here’s what life on Lyka looks like for puppies: